As someone who knows the deep nuances of emailing I get asked a lot about how to create an email group in Outlook.

-Creating an email group in Outlook is incredibly useful if you find yourself emailing the same group of people.
+After all, creating an Outlook email group is quite useful if you find yourself sending emails regularly to the same group of people.

 But how do you go about making one?